The Trouble with Bliss: Box office

-The film's opening-weekend gross was $4,619.
-The film has made $13,093 as of April 26, 2012.
+The film opened in limited release, earning and opening weekend gross of $4,618.
+Its final box office gross was $9,000.

+Accolades

-AccoladesThe Trouble with Bliss won Best Narrative Feature at the 2011 San Diego Film Festival.
+The Trouble with Bliss won Best Narrative Feature at the 2011 San Diego Film Festival.
 It was the opening-night film at the 2011 Naples International Film Festival and at the 2011 Newport Beach Film Festival.

 The film was nominated for Best Editing at the 2011 Woodstock Film Festival.